eva-ics/eva4/UPDATE.rst

 * if PVT/RPVT access is controlled with "deny" field in certain ACLs, move it to "deny_read" section after the update.

-* To get access to new features, rebuild custom Rust services with eva-sdk 0.2
+* To get access to the new features, rebuild custom Rust services with eva-sdk 0.2